Maui green sea turtle swimming in the ocean

 • Poipu Beach Park – Poipu Beach is often celebrated as one of the best snorkeling beaches on Kauai and is a favorite for families and snorkelers of all skill levels.
 The beach is divided into two bays by a narrow sand spit, a tombolo.
 When facing the ocean, the left side of the beach features a shallow, rocky area that’s great for beginners and children.
 The right side offers a larger area with a reef that attracts a variety of marine life, including colorful fish, sea turtles, and occasionally monk seals.

 • Kahalu’u Beach Park – This beach is a snorkeling paradise on the Big Island’s Kona Coast, known for its easy access, abundant marine life, and educational resources.
-The bay is partially protected by a breakwater, providing sheltered and calm waters ideal for snorkeling, especially for beginners or those less confident.
+The bay is partially protected by a breakwater, providing calm, sheltered waters ideal for snorkeling, especially for beginners or those less confident.
 The clear, shallow waters of Kahalu’u are teeming with colorful coral formations and a wide variety of tropical fish, and it’s not uncommon to spot Hawaiian green sea turtles (honu) grazing on the algae or basking on the shore.

 Sugar Beach in Maui s a picturesque beach scene with a row of tall palm trees lining the shore.
 Gentle waves lap onto the sandy beach, and the clear blue ocean extends to the horizon under a bright sky.
 In the distance, a mountain range adds a majestic backdrop to this tranquil tropical setting.